Murder of Elizabeth McCabe: Notoriety of case

 The BBC described the McCabe case in 2007 as one of Scotland's most notorious unsolved murders.
 The murders of Carol Lannen and Elizabeth McCabe started one of Scotland's biggest ever manhunts.
 In 2004 the Templeton Woods murders were the subject of an episode of the documentary series Unsolved, which investigated some of Scotland's most high-profile unsolved murders at that time.
 The trial of Simpson made front-page news in Scotland.

-In 2005, a dossier was reportedly given to Tayside Police by American police, sensationally claiming that the unidentified Zodiac Killer in California could have been responsible for the murders, saying that the killer had fled to Scotland and that the "Zodiac's last act" was the Dundee murders.
-However, investigators in California later dismissed the theory.
+In 2023, both cases were the subjects of Series 2, Episode 1 of In the Footsteps of Killers on Channel 4.